Mexico › Cancun Things to Do

 - Chichen Itza, Ik-Kil Cenote, and Coba: Private Tour

-- Advanced Tickets: Rio Secreto Underground River • Xcaret Park • Xel-Há Park
+- Advance Tickets: Rio Secreto Underground River • Xcaret Park • Xel-Há Park

 The Yucatan coast near Cancun is the most reliable spot worldwide to see endangered whale sharks.
 Whale sharks are the largest fish in the world, about the size of a school bus.
 Despite their immense size, adult whale sharks are completely docile and harmless to humans, while the youngest whale sharks as playful as overgrown puppies.
 Whale shark season runs roughly from June through September.
 Most tours follow similar rules for the safety of the whale sharks; divers are allowed in the water two or three at a time, for around five minutes.
 That group will exit the water, while the next group jumps in.
 Typically each guest will get three or four swims over the course of the tour.
 Snorkel gear is included in the rate.
 Booking a private tour will allow each guest more time in the water versus tagging along with a larger group.